 A typical short story has a word count of anywhere between 1,000 words to 5,000 words, although, as always, there are exceptions to the rule.
 Flash fiction is a form of creative writing that can have as few as five words, while there is a gray area between short stories and novellas (which are typically 30,000 words or more).

-What Are the Different Types of Short Stories?
+7 Different Types of Short Stories

 - Anecdote: A brief account of something interesting and often humorous whose purpose is to support a point.
 They function much like parables: short narratives with a core moral lesson.